wso2/docs-is/en/identity-server/next/docs/guides/multitenancy/manage-tenants.md

 The root organizations page provides a powerful search and filtering feature to help you easily locate specific root organizations.

+!!! note
+    Please note that the search and filter feature is case-insensitive.

 ### Basic search

 To simply search for a root organization by its `domain` name, enter the domain name in the search bar and press `Enter`.